-Blue-Green Algae: Also called black algae, you can spot the dime to quarter size black or blue-green spots clinging to the pool’s surfaces.
-Blue-green algae is also chlorine resistant.
-This algae type forms a layered structure where the first layers may be killed by chlorine, but then they protect the layers under them.
+Blue-Green Algae: Also called black algae, you can spot the dime to quarter-sized black or blue-green spots clinging to the pool’s surfaces.
+Blue-green algae are also chlorine resistant.
+This algae type forms a layered structure where the first layer can be killed by chlorine, but the bottom layers are protected.

 Pool algae can survive only when the sanitizing power of the water is low.
 The sanitizing power of water is measured by Oxidation Reduction Potential (ORP).
 There are three main factors that determine the sanitizing power of pool water (ORP) – free chlorine residual, pH, and cyanuric acid levels.
-If these three water chemistry parameters are properly maintained, your pool water will have a sufficient (ORP) and algae cannot survive.
+If these three water chemistry parameters are properly maintained, your pool water will have a sufficient ORP and algae cannot survive.
 To maintain quality water, the ORP should be kept at 650 mv or above.
 We now offer digital ORP test meters.
 Once the ORP of the water declines, a pool can quickly turn green with pool algae.
 This is sometimes called a pool algae bloom.

 To maintain quality water, the ORP should be kept at 650 mv or above.
 We now offer digital ORP test meters.
 Once the ORP of the water declines, a pool can quickly turn green with pool algae.
 This is sometimes called a pool algae bloom.

-It is very important to perform these three steps in order.
+It is important to perform these three steps in order.
 A good pool water test kit will include tests for all of these parameters.
 The first step to maintain ORP is balancing pH.
 Sanitizers cannot work properly if the pH is too high.
 We normally recommend 7.4 to 7.6 for swimmer comfort.
 However, if you’re experiencing pool algae, we recommend lowering to 7.0 – 7.2 until the pool algae is eliminated.
-A slightly lower pH will increase the power of sanitizers such as chlorine.
+A slightly lower pH will increase the power of sanitizers.

 Second, test the cyanuric acid level of the pool water.
 Most of the chlorine sold today in large retail stores contains cyanuric acid.
 Cyanuric acid is known to stabilize chlorine in sunlight, making it last longer.
 While a little cyanuric acid is a good thing, too much can destroy a pool’s ORP.
 Cyanuric acid doesn’t dissipate like chlorine, and can build up to very high levels over time.
 We recommend replacing your pool water 25-30% at a time if the ORP level is higher than 30 ppm.
 Ideally, the ORP should be around 8 ppm.
 Note that the higher the cyanuric acid level, the lower the sanitizing power of your pool water.
 To prevent problems with cyanuric acid in the future, switch to sodium hypochlorite chlorine.

 Finally, test the combined chlorine level (chloramine level) using a professional grade test kit.
 The combined chlorine reading should be zero or very close to zero.
-To lower the combined chlorine, you will need to superchlorinate to 25-30 ppm free chlorine.
-Alternatively, an ultraviolet sanitation system may be installed to eliminated combined chlorine (chloramines) and eliminate the need for regular superchlorinating.
+To lower the combined chlorine, you will need to super-chlorinate to 25-30 ppm free chlorine.
+Alternatively, an ultraviolet sanitation system may be installed to eliminate combined chlorine (chloramines) and eliminate the need for regular superchlorination.

-The very best way to kill pool algae is to maintain the proper water chemistry (ORP).
+The best way to kill pool algae is to maintain the proper water chemistry (ORP).
 If water chemistry is maintained, pool algae will not be a problem.
-If you experience an algae problem, the first step is to increase the ORP as described in the three steps above.
-Its also a good idea to vacuum as much algae out of the pool as possible and thoroughly brush the pool walls and bottom.
-To eliminate algae suspended in the pool water, superchlorinate to 25 or 30 ppm free chlorine.
-If the algae bloom is particularly severe, this process may need to be repeated several times over 2-4 days.
+If you experience an algae problem, the first step is to increase the ORP as described in the three steps explained above.
+It’s also a good idea to vacuum as much algae out of the pool as possible and thoroughly brush the pool walls and bottom.
+To eliminate algae suspended in the pool water, super-chlorinate to 25 or 30 ppm free chlorine.
+If the algae bloom is particularly severe, this process may need to be repeated several times throughout 2-4 days.

-Learn more about how UV can make pools safe, healthy, and easier to manage.Learn More
+Learn more about how UV can make pools safe, healthy, and easy to manage.Learn More